istio/istio.io/content/blog/2018/egress-mongo/index.md

 ### Enable MongoDB TLS egress traffic to arbitrary wildcarded domains

 Sometimes you want to configure egress traffic to multiple hostnames from the same domain, for example traffic to all MongoDB services from `*.<your company domain>.com`.
-You do not want to create multiple configuration items, one per each and every MongoDB service in your company.
+You do not want to create multiple configuration items, one for each and every MongoDB service in your company.
 To configure access to all the external services from the same domain by a single configuration, you use *wildcarded* hosts.

 In this section you configure egress traffic for a wildcarded domain.
 I used a MongoDB instance at `composedb.com` domain, so configuring egress traffic for `*.com` worked for me (I could have used `*.composedb.com` as well).